Kriptikz/ore-desktop-app/README.md

 Now you will be on the Mining Screen.
 Wait for the ui fetch interval to kick in and update all the balance.
 Then toggle the Mine switch to start mining.

+If you do not have any sol, you will need to get some.
+You can try the `Devnet` Airdrop button that is in the app.
+But there are heavy rate limits on it.
+You can also try the quicknode faucet. [quicknode faucet](https://faucet.quicknode.com/solana/devnet)

 #### Notes:
 The Orange bus is the last bus that was used.
 The Green flash of the bus is when the transaction was sent and processed on it.